 Why You Need a Few Nursing Tank Tops

-You might wonder whether or not you need nursing tank tops, and truthfully, the answer is no. However, I keep them on my must-have list because I do feel as if they’re a necessary part of my breastfeeding wardrobe.
+You might wonder whether or not you need nursing tank tops, and truthfully, the answer is no. However, I keep them on my must-have list because I feel they’re a necessary part of my breastfeeding wardrobe.
 Anything that makes my life easier goes in the must-have list for me.

 - It makes nursing in public so much easier.
 You use these tank tops to layer by wearing a top over the tank top.
 The tank top keeps your belly covered, and the shirt you wear over that will keep the top of your breast covered.
 No one has any clue.